COMPETITION GUIDELINES

 Eligibility

-Any high school senior slated to graduate in 2023.
-This competition includes public and private schools as well as home schooled students.
+Any high school senior slated to graduate in 2026.
+This competition includes public and private schools as well as home-schooled students.

 Artwork Theme

-The theme of this competition is ‘What I Dream of for My Future’ and should be a visual depiction of where the student sees themself five to ten years after they graduate.
-If words are used in the artwork, they should be limited.
+The theme of this competition is “What I Dream of for My Future” and should be a visual depiction of where the student sees themself five to ten years after they graduate.
+If words are used in the artwork, they should be kept to a minimum.

 Judging and Winners